 In the past, it was common for doctors to prescribe opioids as a solution for patients with chronic pain.
 But while medication can be an effective way to handle chronic pain in the short term, using opioids alone is unlikely to give you the relief that you want.
 In fact, it may do more harm than good.
 Opioids are extremely addictive.
 Using them for too long can create a dependence that can put users at risk for dangerous side effects and deadly overdoses.

-Hyperbaric oxygen therapy, such as the type offered at Aviv Clinics in Florida, also has been shown to be effective in managing chronic pain from conditions like fibromyalgia.
+One of the most effective ways to manage chronic pain is through a multi-pronged approach of hyperbaric oxygen therapy, proper nutrition, physical activity, and psychological / cognitive aid.
+Hyperbaric oxygen therapy, such as the type offered at Aviv Clinics in Dubai.
+This unique approach has also been shown to be effective in managing chronic pain from conditions like fibromyalgia.

 To learn more about Aviv Clinics – brought to you by DP World, contact the clinics today.

 Hyperbaric Oxygen Therapy Decreases Chronic Pain Associated with Fibromyalgia

 Fibromyalgia is a chronic complaint commonly associated with musculoskeletal pain fatigue, non-restorative sleep, and other symptoms impacting on mood and memory, Fibromyalgia affects approximately ten million Americans.
 Globally, estimates range between 3% and 6%, predominantly women.

 Enduring pain disorders, and Fibromyalgia specifically, result from a defective nervous system.
 Fibromyalgia is not congenital; instead, symptoms develop over time, often as a reaction to external influences including infection, physical trauma, or emotional factors.
 However, it is unclear and frequently impossible to determine what activates the condition.